 Visit Parc Güell to find a perfect harmony between nature and architecture.
 Please note that the park consists of a free area and a paid area.
 Gaudí's works can also be admired from the free area, but if you want to get a close look go for a ticket and head for the monumental core of the park.

 The most remarkable work by Gaudí is undoubtedly the fascinating Sagrada Família, a fantastic offshoot of church architecture and one of the most famous long-term buildings in the world, initiated already more than a century ago.
 From the inside the basilica looks wonderful, reminding some of a fairytale forest.
 Other people see a space-ship or futuristic interior, but it doesn’t leave anyone indifferent, striking with its amazing shapes, incredible decor and the idea that this was created by a human being.
 The cathedral is an architectural pearl of Barcelona, completed or not.
 Book your tickets online to avoid waiting and enjoy this masterpiece as long as possible.

 Each architect has developed his own particular style, and yet some common features are still easy to distinguish.
 Almost always you will find asymmetrical forms, as well as elements that elegantly replicate nature.
 Often you will see curved lines reminding us of plants and flowers, and decorative elements in which you can see echoes of the animal world.
 And exactly in this eclectic chaos hides the refinement and harmony of Catalan Modernism.

-To help you a bit further, we have selected the biggest pieces of Catalan Modernism on our Streetwise map of Barcelona.
-Find these jewels of architecture by activating the layer 'Catalan Modernism' on the map.
+To help you a bit further, we have selected the greatest pieces of Catalan Modernism on our free map of Barcelona.
+Find these jewels of architecture by activating the layer 'Catalan Modernism' on the Streetwise map.